To ensure all children foster a love and enjoyment of reading; discovering adventures and mastering skills for learning and life.

 Use adventurous vocabulary within their writing

-.
-Spelling (new edition) for Years 2 to 6 has been specially created to meet the higher demands of the new curriculum spelling appendix.
+Spelling Shed (new edition) for Years 1 to 6 has been specially created to meet the higher demands of the new curriculum spelling appendix.

-- A range of fun activities teach children and build their confidence, looking at morphology and meanings of complex words.
+- A range of fun activities teach children adventurous words and build their confidence, looking at morphology and meanings of complex words.